michaellopezii/2025_ICMHI_Google_Trends_Network_Data/README.md

 ### Merged Search Volume Method

-Another pre-processing method was used (never featured in the conference paper) was the Merged Search Volume Algorithm.
+Another pre-processing method used (never featured in the conference paper) was the Merged Search Volume Algorithm.
 This process can be found in the `gt_msv_stitched` subdirectory.
 This was also fetched from the Chu, et al. (2023) study stated earlier.

 The stitching works by having a 30-day overlapping window, wherein it will identify the common dates.
 For each of these common dates, we need to calculate the quotient wherein it is the $`\frac{\text{value\_in\_first\_csv\_file}}{\text{value\_in\_second\_csv\_file}}`$.
 Then, we will average these quotients to create the correction factor.
 The edge cases such as `NaNs`, zeroes, and infinities were handled by using default factors.